jbrennan/xcode4themes/Readme.md

   ![GlitterBomb]

-* Humane: This theme was originally made for Xcode 3 by [Damien Guard] [humane].
+* Humane: This theme was originally made for Xcode 3 by Damien Guard.
 I've made some modifications to it (including a switch to Menlo 12 pt. instead of Panic Sans 11 pt., though the two typefaces are nearly identical).

   ![Humane]